python/devguide/developer-workflow/development-cycle.rst

 **micro version** number greater than zero.

-The only changes allowed to occur in a maintenance branch without debate are bug fixes.
+The only changes allowed to occur in a maintenance branch without debate are bug fixes, test improvements, and edits to the documentation.
 Also, a general rule for maintenance branches is that compatibility must not be broken at any point between sibling micro releases (3.5.1, 3.5.2, etc.).
 For both rules, only rare exceptions are accepted and **must** be discussed first.

+Backporting changes reduces the risk of future conflicts.
+For documentation, it increases the visibility of improvements, since most readers access the `stable documentation <https://docs.python.org/3/>`__ rather than the `development documentation <https://docs.python.org/dev/>`__.

 A new maintenance branch is normally created when the next feature release cycle reaches feature freeze, i.e. at its first beta pre-release.